 Any full-time student, regardless of class year or major, can audition for any Muhlenberg theatre production.

-Can students complete more than one concentration?
+Can students specialize in more than one area of study?

 Do you offer a musical theatre major?